Fort Nisqually Accessibility

 Entrance: Main Entrance is the accessible entrance.
 Historic fenced gate is open during operating hours.
 Doors into the visitor center require less then 8lb of pressure to open.
-Doors are commonly propped open and staff is available for assistance.
+Staff is available for assistance.

 Route: There is a 36" + wide accessible route through the museum store.
-The outdoor path is 60" wide and is a combination of concrete landings and compounded wood chips.
+The outdoor path is 60" wide and is a combination of concrete landings and compact gravel.
 Given that the Fort Nisqually Living History Museum complex is a historically authentic replication, some buildings only have outside viewing opportunities.
 Where the building allows for accessible routes and turnarounds, ramps into the buildings are provided.

 Assistance: Most information, exhibit signage, viewing stations and customer materials are within the 15-48" reach range and 32-60" visibility height.
 Staff is available to provide assistance with out-of-reach items in the Museum Store.